bowman2001/perplexdoc/content/doc/basic/quote/index.md

 Blockquotes may include other markup, because we need emphasis, inline quotes, links, footnotes and other inline markup and maybe even lists inside quotations.
 The CommonMark specification allows to use all elements of Markdown inside of a blockquote — theoretically.

 But think of nested blockquotes or tables inside of blockquotes in practice.
-They are an aesthetic nightmare in a typographical layout.
+They can become an aesthetic nightmare.
 This theme does not support every possibility.
-Feel free to write, if some important option is missing.
+Feel free to file an issue in the theme repository, if some important option has no suitable layout.

 ## Hero quote